bluekingnfx/Mongodb-Qt/readme.md

 ### Altering the source code.
 Steps as follows.
 1) Open the command prompt or the shell depending upon your os.
-2) Copy and run the following command ``pip install -r requirements.txt`` in the shell or cmd.
+2) Copy and run the following command ``pip install -r requirements.txt`` from MongoDb-Qt as root folder in the shell or cmd.
 3) If it is not successfully installed run ``pip install pymongo PyQt6``.
 4) Once installed, you need to run the **_roots/root.py** has it is the main file where Qt application starts.
 5) You should potentially see a GUI, follow the instructions as per GUI.
 Process will be explained below.